 Only the following types of support files are allowed in S-104:

-Optional files containing dataset metadata in ISO 19115-1/2/3 format.

 Optional ‘language packs’ for Feature Catalogues.
 Each language pack contains a translation of the Feature Catalogue into a specified language.

 Dictionary resource files listing the allowed values and codes of enumerations.
 There will generally be a single dictionary file for each version of the Product Specification (corrections, if any, will be issued through the usual mechanism for corrections).
 Inclusion of the dictionary resource file in Exchange Sets is optional, since the Internet location is standardised and manufacturers are permitted to obtain it by other means and install it in an application-specific location.